Sheona White

 White's previous achievements include playing Principal Horn of the National Youth Brass Band of Scotland, winning the BBC Radio 2 Young Musician of the Year in 1996, and reaching the final of the 1998 Cosmopolitan Magazine Women of Achievement Awards.

 Outside the band world, White is most well known for her contribution to the BBC's 1997 charity single, "Perfect Day".
 White has recorded an album of solos for her chosen instrument, titled The Voice of The Tenor Horn.
-She previously worked at Lowton High School as a music teacher.
+She previously worked as a music teacher at Lowton High School.
 She now works at Bolton School Girls Division as a music teacher.